Carlotta de Bevilacqua

 Designer, entrepreneur and fully established university lecturer, is one of the major players in the world of contemporary architectural and design.

-Carlotta de Bevilacqua is Vice President of Artemide and President of Danese Milano, she is responsible for Brand Strategy, Vision & Strategic Futures, Product Design Innovation.
+Carlotta de Bevilacqua is Vice President of Artemide, she is responsible for Brand Strategy, Vision & Strategic Futures, Product Design Innovation.

 Experienced designer she led important researches in the lighting field.
 She developed for Artemide and Danese many new generation LED products, recognized with several patents, introducing in lighting contest new technological scenario in terms of performance, environmental impact and sensitive experience.